Getting Started

 Query Basic Info

-With your client initialized, you can query balances, supported chains and assets.
+With the library initialized, you can query balances, supported chains and assets using the imported functions.

 Get a Route